tom-nook/toulbox/posts/what-is-devops.md

 - Logging
  - Set up for us

 Which is sufficient for this use case of learning or a small project.
-However, in an enterprise environment, Azure CLI would most likely not be used to set everything up since enterprises have elaborate set-ups that require fine-tuning.

-Remember, this **isn't DevOps** just an example of what a workflow might look like that isn't using DevOps looks like.

 ## Another Iteration of Developer and Operations Workflow

 #### 1.)
 Single Change at a Time

-Whoof, we've gotten started on the project for the Dunder Mifflin Paper Company.
+Whoot, we've gotten started on the project for the Dunder Mifflin Paper Company.
 Still, one of the bosses notices that the Web App only says "Hello World" and has no other features.
 So they want it to speak at the bare minimum, "Dunder Mifflin Paper Company -- Online Orders Coming Soon!".
 So they add it as a work item for us to do.

 ##### 1.a) Integrate a change